 Jim's friend Mark has asked him to donate a kidney.
 Jim does not like the thought of having an operation and is reluctant to proceed.
 Mark has suggested that he will offer Jim a job once he has recovered, but only if Jim donates his kidney.
 Jim has been out of work for some time and really needs a job, so he decides to proceed, even though he does not want to donate a kidney.
+This would make the donation unlawful as Jim may not have donated had he not been offered the job as a reward.

-You can receive payments to cover your expenses or loss of earnings resulting from you donating an organ.
+You can receive reimbursement to cover your expenses or loss of earnings resulting from you donating an organ.
 These payments are not considered to be reward.